Black rhinoceros, hook-lipped rhinoceros (Diceros bicornis)

 Maturity and lifetime

-Males become sexual mature between 5 and 7 years old whereas males between 7 and 8 years old.
+Males become sexually mature between 5 and 7 years old whereas males between 7 and 8 years old.
 It lives up to 35- 50 years in the natural habitat and without hunters’ interference.

 Detailed information and size: